First Apartment Kitchen Essentials: What to Buy First

 A Microwave

 If your apartment doesn’t come with one, this is one of the first things to add.
-Reheating leftovers, steaming vegetables, defrosting — you’ll use it daily.
+Reheating leftovers, steaming vegetables, defrosting.
+You’ll use it daily.

 An Electric Kettle